 Crowns Frequently Asked Questions

 Crowns are dental restorations that are also known as “caps.”
 They’re made of natural-looking porcelain, and they fit over your teeth to provide your mouth with greater strength and stability.

-Dr. Castaneda, along with her master technician in Beverly Hills custom design and craft crowns to make them appear just like your other teeth.
+Our doctors, along with their master technician in Beverly Hills custom design and craft crowns to make them appear just like your other teeth.

 When would I need a dental crown?